2025

 4. The Factor Comparison Method

-This job evaluation method permits job factor identification under five primary groups with expertise, personal drive, responsibilities, and working conditions in mind.
-As opposed to assigning a point value, each factor gets valued according to dollar value.
+This job evaluation method permits job factor identification under five primary groups, keeping expertise, personal drive, responsibilities, and working conditions in mind.
+As opposed to assigning a point value, each factor is valued according to dollar value.

 Cons of the factor comparison method are: